Spit-Up Colors- When To Worry? | Vital Baby Signs

 Treatment depends heavily on identifying underlying causes suggested by color changes:

-Often managed conservatively through feeding adjustments such as smaller frequent meals and keeping baby upright post-feeding. - Bile-Colored Vomiting (Yellow/Green):
+Often managed conservatively through feeding adjustments such as smaller, more frequent meals and keeping baby upright after feeding.

-Requires thorough clinical examination including imaging studies like ultrasound or upper GI series to rule out obstruction.
+Requires prompt clinical examination and, in many cases, imaging studies to rule out obstruction.

 Supportive care with fluids either orally or intravenously depending on severity.